alvarodayle/Automatic_Filler/README.md

 <br />

 **Funcionamento:** Uma garrafa vazia é colocada para ser envasada, a garrafa passa pelos sensores principais que vão identificar o tamanho da mesma, ao chegar no último sensor responsável por parar a esteira a garrafa é posicionada logo abaixo do bico injetor para iniciar o processo de envase do líquido, conforme já identificado o respectivo tamanho o bico injetor irá descer até a posição correta e a bomba de líquido permanecerá aberta (enchendo a garrafa) durante um tempo pré definido, após isso a garrafa já recebeu o líquido e seguiria até o processo final para ser embalada.

+**Operation:** An empty bottle is placed to be filled.
+The bottle passes through the main sensors that will identify its size.
+When it reaches the last sensor, responsible for stopping the conveyor belt, the bottle is positioned just below the injector nozzle to begin the liquid filling process.
+Once the respective size has been identified, the injector nozzle will descend to the correct position, and the liquid pump will remain open (filling the bottle) for a predefined period.
+Afterward, the bottle has received the liquid and continues to the final process for packaging.

 <br />